selfhosters/unRAID-CA-templates/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ### Description of your *pull request* and other information

-Help us investiagate this bug, link the discovery for the issue(like a forum post).
+Help us investigate this bug, link the discovery for the issue (like a forum post).

-If there is currently a open issue regarding this issue, please link this here.
+If there is currently an open issue regarding this issue, please link this here.